heedy/pipescript/resources/docs/transforms/anytrue.md

-The `anytrue` transform returns `true` if any of the datapoints seen thus far in the stream were true.
+The `anytrue` transform returns `true` if any of the datapoints in the stream were true.

 Given the following data:

 ```
 false,false,false,true,false,false
 ```

 `anytrue` will return:

 ```
-false,false,false,true,true,true
+true
 ```

 ### Why It's Useful